droliva10/AWS_Cloud_Project/README.md

 Make sure you are aware of what region you are in, select the region that is closest to you.
 In the below instrunction you will “Launch an AWS instance”.

-1. In the Name and tags field: Name Instance
+1. In Name and tags field: Name Instance
 ![Capture40](https://github.com/droliva10/AWS_Cloud_Project/assets/76188926/9874d7d3-a946-4f7c-bbce-c9b59f2018a9)

-2. In the Applications and OS Images (Amazon Machine Images): Select Microsoft Windows Server 2022 base
+2. In Applications and OS Images (Amazon Machine Images): Select Microsoft Windows Server 2022 base
 ![Capture41](https://github.com/droliva10/AWS_Cloud_Project/assets/76188926/f6ca581b-7f5f-4434-a5af-023a3490b0b1)

 3. In Instance type: Select t2.medium